razor-network/oracle-node/README.md

 ### Create Collection

-Create new collections using `creteCollection` command.
+Create new collections using `createCollection` command.

 _Note: This command is restricted to "Admin Role"_